claireso/bookmarks/README.md

 ```
 node install.js development
 ```
-Replace 'development' by 'production' if your environment is production.
+Replace 'development' by 'production' if you are in the production environment.
-The shell will asks you an email and a password.
+You must enter an email and a password.

 Then, you can start your application :
 ```